 Driving defensively enables you to anticipate traffic problems and road hazards.
 Sand, oil and gravel can make you lose traction.
 Bumps and potholes are equally dangerous and should also be avoided.
 Cross railroad tracks at the appropriate angle.

 8. Stay at a safe distance.

 Tailgating is not safe.
-It is recommended to stay at least two seconds away from the vehicle in front of you.
+It is recommended to stay at least four seconds away from the vehicle in front of you.
 This will allow you to stop in an emergency situation.
 Also, it is good to have an escape route in mind such as moving to the shoulder should you not be able to stop in time.

 9. Carry a first-aid kit.

 Keeping a basic first-aid kit with your motorcycle is a good idea in case of injury.
 It should include: disinfecting wipes, bandages, hand sanitizer, gauze, adhesive tape and Band-Aids.

 Practice and increase your skills by taking an advanced riding course.
 You will learn collision avoidance maneuvers, advanced turning, control tips and braking techniques.